-What’s up guys!
+What’s up, guys?
 Today I want to share a few basics with you that I hope will help you take your photography to the next level.
-DSLRs are so great, and they’re at a price point now to where almost anyone can get their hands on one.
-So, today I wanna cover a little camera terminology to help you get the most out of your DSLR.
+DSLRs are so great, and they’re at a price point now where almost anyone can get their hands on one.
+So, today I want to cover a little camera terminology to help you get the most out of your DSLR.

-I want to cover some settings and terminology because there’s so many people that have DSLRs and are shooting using the camera’s fully auto mode.
+I want to cover some settings and terminology because there are so many people who have DSLRs and are shooting using the camera’s fully auto mode.
 Meaning the camera is determining every setting, and the user is simply clicking the shutter button to capture the photo.
-In my opinion, if you’re doing this you might as well just use your smartphone.
+In my opinion, if you’re doing this, you might as well just use your smartphone.

 So on your DSLR, depending on the brand and model, you’ll have a number of modes.
 They don’t differ very much from model to model or brand to brand really.
 For brands they might just be called something different.
 For the sake of this article I’m going to use a Canon Rebel T5, which is one of Canon’s lower end models, as the example.
 Disclaimer – There’s so many modes I wasn’t sure what they all meant, so I looked it up for all of us!
 Spoiler alert, I only recommend using three of the zillion modes.

 Scene Intelligent Auto (Green A+ icon)

 This is the completely automatic mode I was talking about above.
 The camera analyzes the scene and selects every setting that it thinks will make for the best photograph.
 Again, I don’t recommend using this setting ever.

 This is just like the above mode, Scene Intelligent, but the flash is disabled.
 I also don’t recommend using this mode.
 I actually don’t recommend using the flash built into your DSLR either, no matter what mode you’re on.

 This mode is similar to the Scene Intelligent Auto but give you a way to tweak some of the picture qualities, like how much the background blurs.
 I also don’t recommend using this mode.